jio-gl/chaincraft-rust/README.md

 ### Running a Node

-Start a ChainCraft node with default settings:
+Start a Chaincraft node with default settings:

 ```bash
 chaincraft-cli start